 For a mom (or dad) this stage of life does not have to be scary for everyone involved.
 In fact, with a little forethought, you can learn how to prepare for your daughter’s first period so it can be a memorable experience.
 In a good way. 😉

-But first, lets go over some of the more common signs of puberty as this is something most parents of adolescent girls will wonder at some point.
+But first, let’s go over some of the more common signs of puberty as this is something most parents of adolescent girls will wonder about at some point.

 DISCLAIMER: I have no medical background, just a mom of three girls.

-If you have any questions beyond these general guidelines, please consult am obstetrician/gynecologist or your daughter’s pediatrician.
+If you have any questions beyond these general guidelines, please consult an obstetrician/gynecologist or your daughter’s pediatrician.

 Common Signs of Puberty